ftdc-picsl/pmacsPreps/README.md

 /project/ftdc_pipeline/pmacsPreps
 ```

-contains Singularity images built directly from DockerHub images, on a Ubuntu VM.
+contains Singularity images built directly from DockerHub images, on a Ubuntu VM , or on
+`singularity01`.
 Details can be found by running

 ```
 singularity inspect containers/container-version.sif